Never-ending regulation combined with an increasingly complex regulatory overlap has made life tough for banks in recent times.

 Central to compliance digitization is the willingness to work with RegTechs to effect positive progression.
 Financial institutions are acknowledging the need for external help to solve these issues.
 They are gaining a real understanding of what Artificial Intelligence (AI), and associated tools including Machine Learning (ML) and Natural Language Processing (NLP), can do to help – but they know this is something they would be hard pushed to do themselves.

-The same kind of technology also appeals to the regulator and a new case use, Supervisory Technology (SupTech), is coming to the fore.
+The same kind of technology also appeals to the regulator and a new use case, Supervisory Technology (SupTech), is coming to the fore.
 Like the banks, regulators need a joined-up digitized approach too.
 They need to get a better grip on the intended and unintended consequences of any new regulation, and they need to make it easier for financial institutions to comply.

 A second use for the regulator is being able to model the impact of any proposed changes before they go out to consultation.
 This involves the technology being able to machine read the proposal, to understand the sentiment and then map that onto different types of organizations and business lines, to simulate the likely impact of what is to be proposed.